Srila Prabhupada's

 field of activity for the conditioned soul, and the person who

-himself with the body is called ksetra, ksetrajna, the knower
+identifies himself with the body is called ksetra, ksetrajna, the knower

 of the field."